Skip to main content

 Wages, establish the Alabama Minimum Wage Act, to set the state minimum wage, provide for a cost of living increase, const. amend.

-This bill would require the Alabama Department of Labor to post any change in the state minimum wage on its website which shall serve as notice to each employer of this state.
+• The Alabama Department of Labor must post any wage change on its website to serve as notice to employers.

 Subjects